CxELabs/M365HOL/instructions.md

 ## Interactive Elements

 - Each task contains a series of steps required for successful completion of the lab.
-To track your progress throughout the lab, check the box to the left of the numbered series.
+To track your progress throughout the lab, check the Box to the left of the numbered series.

 	!IMAGE[6mfi1ekm.jpg](\Media\6mfi1ekm.jpg)
-- After you check each box, you will see your lab progress at the bottom of the instruction pane.
+- After you check each Box, you will see your lab progress at the bottom of the instruction pane.

 	!IMAGE[0ggu265u.jpg](\Media\0ggu265u.jpg)
 - When you see an instruction for switching computers, click on the **blue link** in the text to have that VM loaded automatically.